RarityBrown/blog/blog/AI/personal_LLM_benchmark.md

 ###### WebGL & WebGPU

 > Q: Four WebGL demos arranged in a 2x2 grid.
 The top row contains 2D WebGL demos: on the left, a @react-three demo; on the right, a pure WebGL demo.
 The bottom row contains 3D WebGL demos: on the left, aa @react-three demo; on the right, a pure WebGL demo.
+An interactive test page comparing the rendering performance of WebGPU and WebGL2.
+Demands a certain pressure on gpu; don't have both tests come out at 60 fps.

 > Q: An interactive test page comparing the rendering performance of WebGPU and WebGL2.
 Demands a certain pressure on gpu; don't have both tests come out at 60 fps.